JasonKessler/scattertext/README.md

 * Fast, Ethan, Binbin Chen, and Michael S. Bernstein.
 "Empath: Understanding topic signals in large-scale text."
 Proceedings of the 2016 CHI Conference on Human Factors in Computing Systems.
 ACM, 2016.
 * Burt L. Monroe, Michael P. Colaresi, and Kevin M. Quinn.
 2008.
 Fightin’ words: Lexical feature selection and evaluation for identifying the content of political conflict.
 Political Analysis.
 * Bo Pang and Lillian Lee.
 A Sentimental Education: Sentiment Analysis Using Subjectivity Summarization Based on Minimum Cuts, Proceedings of the ACL, 2004.
+* Abram Handler, Matt Denny, Hanna Wallach, and Brendan O'Connor.
+Bag of what?
+Simple noun phrase extraction for corpus analysis.
+NLP+CSS Workshop at EMNLP 2016.